julian-klode/lingolang/docs/permissions.md

 - Linear unwritable objects may point to linear unwritable objects.

 As every specified permission will be converted to its base type, we can ensure that every permission is consistent, and we don't end up with inconsistent permissions like `or * om` - a pointer that could be copied, but pointing to a linear object.
-TODO: Conversion is overly strict: We cannot have a struct with a read-only and a writeable map, for example.

 Most cases of to-base conversions are rather simple:
 \begin{align*}